dagraham/etm-tk/etmTk/help/PREFERENCES.md

     c ddd MMM d yyyy
     c f

-In the reports dialog these appear in the report specifications pop-up list.
+In custom view these appear in the report specifications pop-up list.
 A specification from the list can be selected and, perhaps, modified or an entirely new specification can be entered.
-See the *Reports* tab for details.
-See also the *agenda* settings above.
+See [Reports](#reports) for details.
+See also the [agenda](#agenda) settings above.

 ### show_finished